 Oshie Women Economic Empowerment Push

 This project shall be housed in the building that housed the Oshie Women Farmers’ Cooperative many years ago, see image to the left.
 The core goal of this project is to introduce skills that SOH believes will positively impact our women.
 These women resident in Oshie shall be taught all aspects of tailoring, including but not limited to the knitting of sweaters, designing and producing hand-embroidered toghus, hair braiding, traditional African cuisine, weaving hair wigs, etc. Young graduates who cannot find jobs in their respective areas of academics can also come home and acquire these skills.
 Upon graduation from these skills acquisition programs, graduates can set up shops in Oshie to produce and market their products locally and beyond.
-We believe this project would offer our women the opportunity to increase their income level, reduce unemployment, encourage entrepreneurial spirit and growth, and halt exodus to urban areas where the job market is already tight.
+We believe this project would allow our women to increase their income level, reduce unemployment, encourage entrepreneurial spirit and growth, and halt the exodus to urban areas where the job market is already tight.